-This guide is intended to help you use information resources to complete your midterm essay assignment in HIS 243: Latinx Histories.
-Scroll down to view the assignment instructions, recommended resources, and searching tips and tricks.
+This guide is intended to help you use information resources to complete your assignments in HIS 243: Latinx Histories.
+Scroll down to view assignment instructions, recommended resources, and searching tips and tricks.
 You can always contact me for additional assistance.
 Good luck with your project!

 Sections of the guide: